MortenBirk/foxface/README.md

 const result = arr.map(e => e > 10 ? e + 5 : e)
 result.values() // [1, 2, 6, 4, 3, 17, 3, -2, 27]
 ```

+## Whats next

+Allow `ndarray.set()` to take an ndarray as value instead of only functions and values.
+This way one can set an entire dimension at once

+Allow for some easy drawing functions, to visualize data on a canvas.
+This is often usefull, and much more usable for debugging than just writing to the console.

+Add a bunch of input validation

+Add proper default values to documentation